Shyp/rickover/README.md

 - Run the worker on multiple machines, and ignore or update the concurrency guarantees.

-- Run shyp-worker-<realm> on a larger number of machines.
+- Run the downstream worker on a larger number of machines.

 - Shard the Postgres database so jobs A-M are in one database, and N-Z are in another.
 Would need to update `db.Conn` to be an interface, or wrap it behind a